Balanced systems for $\mathrm{Hom}$: Introduction

 \section{\textbf{Introduction}}

+Given an associative ring $R$ with identity, and two left $R$-modules $M$ and $N$, a well known result from basic homological algebra states that the abelian group of $i$-fold extensions $\Ext^i_R(M,N)$, with $i > 0$ a positive integer, can be computed from an exact left projective resolution of $M$ or from an exact right injective resolution of $N$.
+This is a consequence of the fact that the bifunctor $\Hom_R(-,\sim)$ is (right) balanced on the product category $\Mod(R) \times \Mod(R)$ by the subcategory $\mathcal{P}(R) \times \mathcal{I}(R)$, where $\Mod(R)$ denotes the category of left $R$-modules, and $\mathcal{P}(R)$ and $\mathcal{I}(R)$ the classes of projective and injective left $R$-modules, respectively.
+Using the terminology of Chen \cite[Def.
+1.1]{Chen}, one can summarize the previous by saying that $(\mathcal{P}(R),\mathcal{I}(R))$ is a \emph{balanced pair}.
+Specifically, two classes $\mcX$ and $\mcY$ of left $R$-modules form a balanced pair if: \begin{enumerate} \item $\mcX$ is precovering and $\mcY$ is preenveloping.

+\item Every left $R$-module has a left resolution by objects in $\mcX$ that is exact after applying $\Hom_R(-,Y)$ for every $Y \in \mcY$.

+\item Every left $R$-module has a right resolution by objects in $\mcY$ that is exact after applying $\Hom_R(X,-)$ for every $X \in \mcX$. \end{enumerate}

-It has been proved by Enochs and Jenda \cite[Thm.
-12.1.4]{EnJen00} that if $R$ is an Iwanaga-Gorenstein ring, then the functor $\Hom_{R}(-,-)$ is balanced over $\Mod(R) \times \Mod(R) $ by the product category $\mcGP(R) \times \mcGI(R)$, where $\mcGP(R)$ and $\mcGI(R)$ denote the classes of Gorenstein projective and Gorenstein injective $R$-modules.
-This result was later generalized by Holm in \cite[Thm.
-3.6]{Holm} for arbitrary rings, in the sense that the functor $\Hom_R(-,-)$ is balanced by $\mcGP(R) \times \mcGI(R)$ over $\mcGP(R)^\wedge \times \mcGI(R)^{\vee}$, the product of the classes of $R$-modules with finite Gorenstein projective and Gorenstein injective dimensions, respectively.
-Concerning this and other situations of balance for the Hom functor in relative Gorenstein homological algebra, the concept of balanced pair proposed by Chen in \cite{Chen} has turned out to be unifying, in the sense that it encodes sufficient conditions to obtain balance for Hom(-,-) over a domain restricted by such pairs.
+This notion of balance has turned out to be key in the theory of derived functors, with connections to relative homological algebra.
+For example, it has been proved by Enochs and Jenda's \cite[Thm.
+12.1.4]{EnJen00} that if $R$ is an Iwanaga-Gorenstein ring, then $\Hom_{R}(-,\sim)$ is balanced on $\Mod(R) \times \Mod(R)$ by $\mcGP(R) \times \mcGI(R)$, where $\mcGP(R)$ and $\mcGI(R)$ denote the classes of Gorenstein projective and Gorenstein injective left $R$-modules.
+In other words, $(\mathcal{GP}(R),\mathcal{GI}(R))$ is a balanced pair.
+This result was later generalized by Holm \cite[Thm.
+3.6]{Holm05} for arbitrary rings, in the sense that $\Hom_R(-,\sim)$ is balanced by $\mcGP(R) \times \mcGI(R)$ on $\mcGP(R)^\wedge \times \mcGI(R)^{\vee}$, the product subcategory of $\Mod(R) \times \Mod(R)$ formed by the pairs $(M,N)$ where $M$ has finite Gorenstein projective dimension and $N$ has finite Gorenstein injective dimension.
+More specifically, conditions (1), (2) and (3) above can be restated in the following way: \begin{enumerate}[(a)] \item Every left $R$-module in $\mathcal{GP}(R)^\wedge$ (that is, with finite Gorenstein projective dimension) has a Gorenstein projective precover, and every left $R$-module in $\mathcal{GI}(R)^\vee$ has a Gorenstein injective preenvelope.
+More specifically, one can find for objects in $\mathcal{GP}(R)^\wedge$ Gorenstein projective epic precovers with kernel in $\mathcal{P}(R)^\wedge$, and for objects in $\mathcal{GI}(R)^\vee$ Gorenstein injective monic preenvelopes with cokernel in $\mathcal{I}(R)^\vee$.